vionwinnie/old_website/starstockpicker.md

 |Avg	|0.07	|0.05	|NA|0.08|

 RF outperforms QR for 9 out of 14 years.
-Recently year,
+In recent years and both strategies outperformed benchmark 13 out of 14 years, showing the consistency of the strategy.

 ![Alt Text](/assets/RF_Constituents.png)

-# Traditional Quant Model
+# Conclusion

-I would like to compare the performance of my random forest model with a typical quant model

 ## Feature Table